Nikol Pashinyan

-Pashinyan was a dedicated supporter of Ter-Petrosyan, who made a political comeback prior to the 2008 presidential election, before losing to Serzh Sargsyan.
-Despite Ter-Petrosyan being a very unpopular figure and several international observers deeming the election to be fair, Pashinyan claimed voter fraud and incited protestors to attack police in the post-election protests on 1 March 2008, resulting in the deaths of ten people.
-Convicted of organizing mass disorders, he went into hiding until mid-2009.
+Pashinyan was a dedicated supporter of Ter-Petrosyan, who made a political comeback prior to the 2008 presidential election, before losing to Serzh Sargsyan in what Ter-Petrosyan and his supporters claimed was a fraudulent election.
+Pashinyan was one of the leaders of Ter-Petrosyan's supporters in the post-election protests in February and March 2008; the protests were dispersed by security forces on 1 March, resulting in the deaths of ten people.
+Convicted of organizing mass disorders, he went into hiding until mid 2009.
 He was sentenced to seven years in prison for his role in the protests.
 He was released in May 2011 as part of a general amnesty.
 He was elected to parliament from Ter-Petrosyan's broad opposition coalition, the Armenian National Congress, in 2012.

 Pashinyan later distanced himself from Ter-Petrosyan on political grounds, establishing the party Civil Contract.
 Along with two other opposition parties, Pashinyan formed the Way Out Alliance which garnered almost 8% of the vote in the 2017 parliamentary election.
-He was the leader of the 2018 Armenian revolution which forced Prime Minister Serzh Sargsyan and his government to resign.
+He was the leader of the 2018 Armenian Revolution which forced Prime Minister Serzh Sargsyan and his government to resign.
 He was elected acting prime minister by parliament on 8 May 2018 and won snap parliamentary elections in December 2018.
-Pashinyan's victory had originally been heralded by some observers an improvement in democracy, while others have criticized Pashinyan as a mere populist.
+Pashinyan's victory had originally been heralded by some observers as an improvement in democracy, while others have criticized Pashinyan as a mere populist.
 Pashinyan's new government included multiple liberal western NGO activists being appointed to senior positions, as well as supporters from the Velvet Revolution who had no previous political experience.

-Pashinyan led Armenia through the 2020 Nagorno-Karabakh War, the most recent and significant outbreak of violence due to the Nagorno-Karabakh conflict between Armenia with the self-proclaimed Republic of Artsakh and its neighbor Azerbaijan.
+Pashinyan led Armenia through the Second Nagorno-Karabakh War, the most recent and significant outbreak of violence due to the Nagorno-Karabakh conflict between Armenia with the self-proclaimed Republic of Artsakh and its neighbor Azerbaijan.
 The war, which was ended after 44 days of fighting by a trilateral ceasefire agreement signed by Pashinyan on 9 November 2020, resulted in significant human, material and territorial losses for the Armenian side.
-Pashinyan's government was criticized for making minimal contributions to the war effort and for incompetent leadership.
-Following the war, Pashinyan was accused of being a traitor and faced protests and calls for his resignation for signing the Russian-brokered truce with Azerbaijan.
+Pashinyan's government was criticized within Armenia for its management of the war.
+Following the war, Pashinyan was accused of being a traitor and faced protests and calls for his resignation.
 Despite the protests and a declaration by 40 high-ranking military officers calling for his resignation (which Pashinyan described as a coup attempt), Pashinyan resisted calls to hand over political power.
 On 25 April 2021, Pashinyan announced his formal resignation to allow snap elections to be held in June, although he remained as acting prime minister in the leadup to the elections.
 His party won the 2021 election, receiving more than half of all votes.

-Pashinyan took the leadership of the Collective Security Treaty Organization on rotational basis for 16 September 2022.
+Following the 2020 war and the 2023 displacement of ethnic Armenians from Nagorno-Karabakh, Pashinyan's approval ratings declined, falling to 11.5% by May 2025.
+As a result of Pashinyan's efforts, Armenia and Azerbaijan prepared a formal peace agreement, which also entailed multiple compromises on the part of Armenia.